 Pocket K No. 18: Ethics and Agricultural Biotechnology

-While agriculture has long been a topic of philosophical, religious and political reflection, tt is only in the late 20th century that systematic thinking about the values and norms associated with the food system, such as farming, food processing, distribution, trade, and consumption, began to be discussed in the context of agricultural ethics (CAST, 2005).
+While agriculture has long been a topic of philosophical, religious and political reflection, it is only in the late 20th century that systematic thinking about the values and norms associated with the food system, such as farming, food processing, distribution, trade, and consumption, began to be discussed in the context of agricultural ethics (CAST, 2005).
 In addition, by placing biotechnology in the light of globalization, societal debate has moved towards a discussion of ethical and social impacts (Paula, 2001).

 In 2000, the Council of Europe Parliamentary Assembly recommended that it was increasingly important to include ethical considerations centered on humankind, society and the environment in deliberations regarding developments and applications in biotechnology, life sciences, and technology.
 A year later, the United Kingdom’s Royal Society Report asserted that “public debate about genetically modified food must take account of wider issues than the science alone” (Kinderlerer and Adcock, 2003).

-What are agricultural ethics?
+What is agricultural ethics?

 Ethics in agricultural biotechnology therefore encompass value judgments that cover the production, processing, and distribution of food and agricultural products.
-The Food and Agriculture Organization of the United Nations asserts that ethical values determine its reason for being –these being the values for food, enhanced well-being, human health, natural resources, and nature (FAO, 2001).
+The Food and Agriculture Organization of the United Nations asserts that ethical values determine its reason for being these being the values for food, enhanced well-being, human health, natural resources, and nature (FAO, 2001).

 CAST (2005) notes that ultimately the goal of agricultural ethics is to “discover or develop clear, noncontradictory, comprehensive, and universal standards for judging right and wrong actions and policies.”